vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       randomly assigned...
 The control students received an email ...
 The authors tested for baseline equivalences (Table 1).” (pp. 7–10)
     analysis: >
-      First Paragraph: Criterion D requires that the control group be well-documented with demographic information, baseline performance, and conditions.
+      Criterion D requires that the control group be well-documented with demographic information, baseline performance, and conditions.
 The authors provide a thorough description of how the control group was assigned.

-      Second Paragraph: Detailed baseline characteristics for both groups are provided, including age, SAT scores, race/ethnicity, and self-reported time management measures.
+      Detailed baseline characteristics for both groups are provided, including age, SAT scores, race/ethnicity, and self-reported time management measures.

-      Third Paragraph: The control group’s environment is described, confirming a business-as-usual condition.
+      The control group’s environment is described, confirming a business-as-usual condition.
 Hence, criterion D is met.
   s:
     met: false